rtrlib/handbook/docs/_sources/intro.rst.txt

 (RPKI :cite:`RFC-6480`) is one step towards securing the Internet routing through cryptography.
-The RPKI allows the holder of a distinct IP prefix to authorize certain autonomous systems (AS) to originate corresponding routes.
-This authorization is cryptographically verifiable through *Route Origination Authorizations* (ROAs) that are stored in the RPKI.
+The RPKI allows the holder of a distinct IP prefix to authorize certain autonomous systems (AS) to originate corresponding routes, which is cryptographically verifiable through *Route Origination Authorizations* (ROAs) that are stored in the RPKI.